Camden County New Jersey assistance programs.

 - NJ SHARES is a program which assists households that do not qualify for the federal government Low Income Home Energy Assistance Program.

 This is just a sampling of the services and assistance offered by the Camden County Council on Economic Opportunity.
 Call them at (856) 964-6887 to get more information or learn about other programs.
-Find more details.
+Find more details in Camden County community action Economic Opportunity.

 Camden Salvation Army - Citadel Corps